The Artist – Jungles

 The previous team had finished and were already out of the ice.
 So it was our turn to go on the ice for our official practice.
 While eight of the team’s skaters were on the ice, the panel asked us to come out.
 We were ahead of schedule… Let’s start again!

 After these little anecdotes of the day, it was finally time to get ready for the competition!
 We performed well in our free program.
-We got 76.74 points for our long program.
-It was an honorable score and we were happy with us.
+We got 76.74 points for our free program.
+It was an honorable score and we were happy.
 We still had to wait for the performances of Atlantides and Les Zoulous.

 I love great victories!
 Both teams performed well, but we got the best score in the free program!
 It was a big surprise for us!
 The first three teams were each separated by one point: Zoulous wins the competition with 114.80 points, having won neither of the two programs.
 We finish in second place with 113.29 points and Atlantides third with 112.77 points!